 Can I apply for a mortgage through a local Vietnamese company?

 It’s possible to open a local company to trade real estate, but the process is lengthy and takes everything from 3-6 months, or sometimes more.

-If you decide to open a company, it’s important that you contact a legal firm that has a long experience in catering to foreigners that wish to open companies for the purpose of trading real estate.
+If you decide to open a company, contact a legal firm with experience in helping foreigners who open companies for the purpose of trading real estate.

 One example is Domicile Corporate Services, I attended one of their seminars in the past.

-In order to get a real estate license, you need to invest around USD 900,000, while the legal service cost around USD USD 5000 – 10,000.
-The first step paying attention to should be to register your investment license from the Vietnam Ministry of Planning and Investment (MPI).
+In order to get a real estate license, you need to invest around USD 900,000, while the legal service costs around USD USD 5,000 – 10,000.
+The first step to pay attention to should be to register your investment license from the Vietnam Ministry of Planning and Investment (MPI).